the-eco-foundation/eco-routes/README.md

 ## Abstract

-An intents-driven, permissionless, trust-neutral protocol for facilitating the creation, incentivized execution, and proof of cross-L2 transactions, or intents.
+An intents-driven, permissionless, trust-neutral protocol for facilitating the creation, incentivized execution, and proof of cross-L2 transactions.

 - [Intent Creation / Settlement](#intent-creation--settlement)
 - [Intent Fulfillment / Execution](#intent-fulfillment--execution)